When it comes to going on vacation, it’s only natural that you want to take the most treasured family members with you.

 A brilliant option for many people is the more traditional path of camping.

-The benefit of camping is that almost all campsites are dog-friendly, and your dog is going to be in a very engaging environment that is truly going to feel like a vacation for them too-consider the difference between staying in a fancy hotel versus in a field or forest next to a river they can swim in!
+The benefit of camping is that almost all campsites are dog-friendly.
+Your dog will be in an engaging environment that will truly feel like a vacation for them- consider the difference between staying in a fancy hotel versus in a field or forest next to a river they can swim in!

 If you love nature, then camping can be one of the best ways to travel with your dog, as, whilst it might not be “easy,” it is “relaxed” in the sense that you don’t have to worry about your dog being on his or her best behaviour.

-It can be helpful, however, to set up your tent in the backyard and get your dog used to the concept of camping so they understand the boundaries and can settle into a tent.
+Setting up your tent in the backyard and acquainting your dog with the concept of camping can be helpful.
+This helps them understand the boundaries and get comfortable inside a tent.

-This way, you will not be stressed out in the middle of nowhere if they cannot settle into the tent.
+This approach ensures you won’t be stressed in the middle of nowhere if your dog struggles to settle into the tent.

 In short, you need to consider your travel plans from both your and your dog’s points of view.